A dualization approach to the Ground State Subspace Classification of Abelian Higher Gauge Symmetry Models: Ground state subspace orthonormal bases

-By the discussion above, these states are understood as a superposition of all configuration states \textit{gauge equivalent} to $\omega$.
-This turns out to be a complete characterization of $\mathcal{H}_0$, since every configuration is exhausted by the elements $\omega \in \text{hom}^0$.
-Notice also that the state $\ket{0_{\hat{0}}} \in \mathcal{H}_0$ is intrinsic to all of the $\ket{\omega} \in \mathcal{H}_0$, this justifies $\ket{0_{\hat{0}}}$ being called the \textit{seed state for configurations} (see for instance its use in \cite{Padmanabhan:2021ywi}).

-As we have already discussed, the elements of $\mathcal{H}_0$ can be classified by the equivalence classes of the relation $\sim^0$ .
-Physically, this represents the number of distinct elements in $\mathcal{H}_0$, which entails a natural basis for the ground state subspace.
-Therefore, we are interested in the equivalence classes of the set:
+This turns out to be a complete characterization of $\mathcal{H}_0$, since every configuration is exhausted by the elements $\omega \in \text{hom}^0$ (resp. $\hat{\rho} \in \text{hom}_0$).
+Notice also that the state $\ket{0_{\hat{0}}} \in \mathcal{H}_0$ is intrinsic to all of the $\ket{\omega} \in \mathcal{H}_0$, this justifies $\ket{0_{\hat{0}}}$ being called the \textit{seed state for configurations} (resp. \textit{seed state for representations}), where its use can be seen in the literature, for example, in \cite{Padmanabhan:2021ywi}.
+The discussion so far has justified the claim that the elements of $\mathcal{H}_0$ can be classified by the equivalence classes of the relation $\sim^0$ (resp. $\sim_0$).
+This sets entail a natural basis for the ground state subspace so we are interested in the equivalence classes: